 We are beginners to owning kayaks, but we have paddled a few in our time.
 I’m a leader with a Sea Scout group, and we’ve taken multiple sea kayaking trips in California, paddling at sunset and exploring caves.
 With that in mind, I was quite confident about the sort of kayak we needed to buy, and the important accessories.

 Both our kayaks are sit-on top models.
 This means they’re quite fast, but importantly they’re very stable, virtually unsinkable and reasonably easy to get back on, if we DO manage to fall off.

-We did also think about the size of the kayak and how we will transport it.
-To begin with we bought these soft roof bars.
+Lastly, we needed a way to transport the kayaks.
+When we had one kayak, we bought these soft roof bars.
 They sit on top of the car and a strap goes inside the car doors to hold them in place.
-They cost about 25% of what fixed roof bars cost, and I’ve used them overseas on rental cars, so I know they easily hold a kayak or paddle board.
-We used the two included load straps along with two extra ratchet straps to hold the front and back of the kayak, and the good news is it stayed put and there was no kayak flying off the car emergency!
+They cost about 25% of what fixed roof bars cost, and I’ve used them with two extra ratchet straps to hold the front and back of the kayak.
+It’s really secure and much easier than using fixed bars.

-However, once we had two kayaks, we invested in some Thule roof bars and a Sports Bar, that we can attach two kayaks to.
+However, once we had two kayaks, we invested in some Thule roof bars and a Sports Bar, so that we can attach two kayaks safely.

 Where to Kayak in the Ullswater and the Lake District

 Where are the best places to take your kayak at Ullswater?

 We’re so lucky that Ullswater is just an hour from our home, so we can get up there early in the morning, when the lake is at its prettiest and most peaceful.

 I started our Lake District mission at Ullswater because it’s easy to get to, relatively quiet compared to Windermere, and the views are so pretty.